bigmlcom/bigml-java/README.md

 # BigML.io Java bindings

+`BigML <https://bigml.com>`_ makes machine learning easy by taking care of the details required to add data-driven decisions and predictive power to your company.
+Unlike other machine learning services, BigML creates
+`beautiful predictive models <https://bigml.com/gallery/models>`_ that can be easily understood and interacted with.

-In this repository you'll find an open source Java client that gives you a simple binding to interact with [BigML](https://bigml.io).
-You can use it to easily create, retrieve, list, update, and delete BigML resources.
+These BigML Java bindings allow you to interact with `BigML.io <https://bigml.io/>`_, the API for BigML.
+You can use it to easily create, retrieve, list, update, and delete BigML resources (i.e., sources, datasets, models and, predictions).
+For additional information, see the `full documentation for the Java bindings on Read the Docs <http://bigml-java.readthedocs.org>`_.

-This client is licensed under the
+This module is licensed under the
 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

 See all the changes history [here](Changes.md).